sveetch/cookiecutter-bireli/docs/project-usage/backend.rst

 ``base.txt``
     This is the base project requirements.
-Don't write anything in it since it generated from composer, all you changes will be lost definitively.
+Don't write anything in it since it is generated from composer, all you changes will be lost definitively.

     It is required by every environment.